-"We will endeavor to develop the "We will endeavor to develop the Institute of Design student govern-ment to the fullest, as a semi-dependent organization under ITSA.
+"We will endeavor to develop the "We will endeavor to develop the Institute of Design student government to the fullest, as a semi-dependent organization under ITSA.
 With this in mind we hope to have a program for the coming semester that will be of benefit to the entire student body-not only socially but educationally as well."

-Concerts hin hit: students aather to hear classics People who like good music are gathering every Thursday at 1 p.m. in 131MC to listen to the record concerts sponsored by the English department.
+Concerts big hit: students aather to hear classics

+People who like good music are gathering every Thursday at 1 p.m. in 131MC to listen to the record concerts sponsored by the English department.
 Messrs.
-Stevenson, Hixon and Knepler are han-dling these concerts, which were inaugurated this semester by popular demand.
+Stevenson, Hixon and Knepler are handling these concerts, which were inaugurated this semester by popular demand. lar demand.

 The music is primarily in the classical and semi-classical vein.
-This week's program features Petrouchka and a selection of ballet music.
+This week's program features Petrouehka and a selection of ballet nusic.
 Next week's program will be devoted entirely to songs from the stage hit, "South Pacific."

-Managers sought for Junior Week Technology Center on Review" will be the theme for 1950's Junior Week-Open House activities.
+Managers sought for Junior Week

+"Technology Center on Review" will be the theme for 1950's Junior Week-Open House activities.
+H. C. Spencer, general chairman, and Lee Richards, general and Lee Richards, general

 H. C. Spencer, general chairman, and Lee Richards, general student chairman, announced the decision of the central planning committee for the affair this week.

-Selection of the theme clears the Selection of the theme clears the way for work to begin on staging the Junior Week and Open House activities.
-Marty Hoeft, student chairman of Junior Week, and George Aravossi, student chairman of Open House, report that despite the setting back of the Junior Week that the work of the Junior Week. date two weeks to May 5, 6 and 7, behind the scenes activity is gain-ing momentum.
-Volunteers are now ing momentum.
-Volunteers are now needed to plan and run such diverse Junior Week activities as interclass athletics, the baby contest, the barber-shop quartet, the turtle race and the fashion show.
-Application for positions can be made in writing through IIT mail box 197 in the ing through IIT mail box 187 in the NU lobby postoffice.
+Selection of the theme clears the way for work to begin on staging the Junior Week and Open House activities.
+Marty Hoeft, student chairman of Junior Week, and George Aravosis, student chairman of Open House, report that despite the setting back of the Junior Week date two weeks to May 5, 6 and 7, behind the scenes activity is gain-behind the scenes activity is gainbehind the scenes activity is gain-ing momentum.
+Volunteers are now needed to plan and run such diverse needed to plan and run such diverse Junior Week activities as interclass athletics, the baby contest, the barber-shop quartet, the turtle race and the fashion show.
+Application for positions can be made in writing through IIT mail box 197 in the ing their exhibits.
+Descriptions of exhibits and requests for space must be returned to John J. Ahern before March 15.
+Evaluation of the exhibits will be conducted again this year on the basis of attractiveness, originality, effectiveness and degree of student participation, and the winning department will be awarded a plaque.
+Second and third place awards are also given.
+The appearance, competence and showmanship of student exhibitors will be stressed in dent exhibitors will be stressed in the competition.

+NU lobby postoffice.